jgitlin-p21/chef-server/dev/README.md

     sudo -i
     dvm quickstart oc_erchef

-To use your running Chef Server through standard commands such as knife, you'll need to create an organisation and a user, and then create a knife config on your workstation.
+To use your running CINC Server through standard commands such as knife, you'll need to create an organisation and a user, and then create a knife config on your workstation.